 Step 2.
 The responsible manager then conducts a deeper pre-trade ESG analysis in which specific sustainability factors - and risks for the healthcare sector - are evaluated.
 Depending on the company's ability to manage the specific sustainability factor, the investment team assesses whether it should be viewed as a risk that, if realised, could have an actual or a potential material negative impact on the value of the investment over time.
 The assessment might also be that the sustainability factor should rather be viewed as an opportunity that could potentially have a positive impact on the value of the investment over time.
-The conclusions from the ESG analysis are factored into the managers' investment analysis and decisions and can result in an adjustment of the intended investment's holdings.
+The conclusions from the ESG analysis are factored into the managers' investment analysis and decisions and can result in an adjustment of the manager's view of the company and current price expectations, thereby affecting the size of the intended investment's holdings.
 The managers might also refrain from investing in the company until the ESG assessment notes an improvement.
 The conclusions are documented and saved centrally so that the entire management team has access to all ESG analyses.